Built by a veteran·Educational only, not legal advice·30-day refund on playbooks·Not affiliated with the VA

 VA Combined Rating Calculator

-Uses the official VA formula — not simple addition.
-Enter your ratings below.
+Uses the official 2026 VA whole-person formula — not simple addition.
+Enter your service-connected disability ratings below.

 Frequently Asked Questions